-A very jovial, colorful, full of traditionality, the ecstatic atmosphere created during this ceremony I enjoyed it a lot and in a gesture for remembrance, I also left my handprints on the house wall of the family that invited me for their pre-wedding ritual.
+A very jovial, colorful, full of traditionality, the ecstatic atmosphere created during this ceremony.
+I enjoyed it a lot and in a gesture for remembrance.
+I also left my handprints on the house wall of the family that invited me for their Pre Wedding Rituals of India.
 So much warm I felt.

 It is a kind of traditional feast that is held in both bride and groom’s house in which they are made to sit east and served a traditional five-course meal with their respective family members.
 When the meal is done, both the bride and groom with their close family members visit a nearby temple or in which they want to offer their regards and prayers.
 When they return home, they touch the feet of their elders.

-After Kerala, I went to Bollywood where it lives, the Bombay city which is now known as Mumbai, the official name but many still call it by the old name.
+After Kerala, I went to Bollywood where it lives, the Bombay city which is now known as Mumbai.
+The official name but many still call it by the old name.
 It is the city where is everything.
-You can witness every color here, accidentally got a chance of seeing the shooting of a movie then I moved to Rishita and Sameer’s pre-wedding ritual, a Maharashtrian one that is known as Sakhar Puda, which simply means a packet of sugar.
+You can witness every color here, accidentally got a chance of seeing the shooting of a movie then I moved to Rishita and Sameer’s pre-wedding ritual.
+Maharashtrian one that is known as Sakhar Puda, which simply means a packet of sugar.

 It is the ritual heralding the inception of a wedding process in Marathi families.
-It is held some two and three days before the wedding, in which bride and groom family get together, and to the bride, a saree is given including jewelry and Sakhar Puda by groom’s mother welcoming the bride to their family, a kind of acceptance of her.
+It is held some two and three days before the wedding, in which bride and groom family get together.
+The bride, a saree is given including jewelry and Sakhar Puda by groom’s mother welcoming the bride to their family, a kind of acceptance of her.

 Sakhar Puda is also known as Nischay, a verbal agreement of love and acceptance of bride in Marathi families.
 It can also be said engagement, and definitely, it is.
 It is the usual exchange of things, jewelry, and sweetmeats between two families.